COMCIFS/cif_ed/docs/recommendations.md

 ### `_diffrn_source.ed_diffracting_area_selection`

-A code specifying whether the diffraction region was selected by the size of the beam or whether selected-area electron diffraction technique used to illuminate the appropriate region of the sample.
+A code specifying whether the diffraction region was selected by the size of the beam or whether the selected-area electron diffraction technique was used to illuminate the appropriate region of the sample.

 ### `_refine_ls.sample_thickness` and `_refine_ls.sample_shape_expression`